patrick-kidger/equinox/docs/api/debug.md

 ## JAX tools

-In addition to the following tools, JAX itself also provides:
+JAX itself provides the following tools:

 - the `jax.debug.print` function, for printing results under JIT.
 - the `jax.debug.breakpoint` function, for opening a debugger under JIT.